 - 1/4 cup cilantro leaves and tenders items, finely chopped

 - 1/4 cup parsley finely chopped

 - 4 cups water or vegetable broth ( I prefer Pacific Foods)

 - 2 cups uncooked Mafalda Pasta or Campanelle or Gigli (Or broken Lasagna Noodles)

 - 32 oz.
 Rao's Arrabbiata Sauce

 - Set your IP to saute mode and add two tablespoons of oil.
-Once the oil is hot, add the serrano chilis and oregano and let splutter for a few moments.
-Add the onions and peppers and continue to cook for 3-4 minutes.
-Add garlic- stirring continuously so the garlic does not brown.
+Once the oil is hot, add the serrano chilis and cook for about 15-20 seconds.
+Add the onions and peppers and continue to cook for 3-4 minutes until softened.
+Add garlic, and cook until the garlic is fragrant, about one minute.

 - Add the zucchini, italian seasoning, water (or broth if using), scallions, cilantro, parsley, bay leaf, uncooked pasta and stir well.
 Hit cancel on the IP, and switch to high pressure cook mode.
 Place the lid back on the IP and set it to high pressure cook for 3 minutes.

 - After 3 minutes, manual release the steam and open the Instant Pot.

 - Add the arrabiatta sauce, ricotta, and parmesan and stir well.
 Taste for salt and adjust as needed.